Hello, my name is Micaila Williams and I’m here to help with all your employment law needs.

 The main thing to be aware of if you’re in this situation is that if you’ve been offered an redundancy package above the minimum payout amount, then you may jeopardize that as it is possible that after going to the tribunal you’ll only receive the minimum amount the employer is obliged to pay.

-If you have been made redundant and asked to sign a legal compromise agreement, then speaking with Seatons Solicitors Compromise Agreement specialist in employment law is a must.
+If you have been made redundant and asked to sign a legal Settlement Agreement (formerly known as a Compromise Agreement), then speaking with a specialist in employment law is a must.
 A professional can review your agreement and will speak with you about what you need to do and whether the agreement provides you everything that you are entitled.

-If the employer hasn’t initiated a compromise agreement, a solicitor will be able to advise if this is the most appropriate path to take.
+If the employer hasn’t initiated a Settlement Agreement (formerly known as a Compromise Agreement), a solicitor will be able to advise if this is the most appropriate path to take.
 A compromise agreement will often be the most suitable option as it is more straightforward than going to the tribunal, which in a legitimate redundancy or severance makes it a better choice.
 The agreement is a binding one, so if you do have any doubts, then make sure you speak with a solicitor and don’t feel pressured into signing the agreement before you’re ready.

 It doesn’t matter what your field of work or what level you’re employed at – you have the right to a suitable severance or redundancy package.
 If you’re a high powered corporate whizz or your work in a small to medium business – we can support you to ensure that you receive what is rightfully yours.